LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-15-rustlings-macro.md

 error: aborting due to previous error; 1 warning emitted
 ```

 If we run the code without any modification, we see one error and one warning.
-First we get error for can't find macro
+First, we get the error for can't find macro
 `my_macro`, and yet we get another warning for *unused* macro definition: `my_macro`!

 It turns out the order of macro definition and usage is important.
-We have to place definition *before* we use them.
+We have to place definitions *before* we use them.

 ```rust
 /* file: "exercises/macros/macros2.rs" */